mbierman/homebridge-installer/README.md

 rm /home/pi/.firewalla/config/post_main.d/start_homebridge.sh
 ```

+You can also use the `resetdocker.sh` script to reset docker to a prestine state.

 There are lots of homebridge communities on [Reddit](https://www.reddit.com/r/homebridge/) and [discord](https://discord.com/channels/432663330281226270/432671265774632961).
 If you have homebridge questions, please check there.